MARSHA HUDNALL, MS, RDN, CD

 Marsha has been a guiding force at Green Mountain at Fox Run since 1986.
 In addition to overseeing a professional program that helps women establish sustainable approaches to healthy living, she is a respected thought leader when it comes to managing eating, emotions and weight.
 She has been a voice of reason for the last three decades in helping people move away from diets, an area in which she is personally as well as professionally versed.

 After receiving his doctorate in Nutritional Biochemistry and Metabolism, Alan followed a traditional path of academic teaching, research and consulting.
-In 1983, Alan was invited to join Green Mountain at Fox Run as executive director and has served in that role for the past 33 years.
+In 1983, Alan was invited to join Green Mountain at Fox Run as executive director and has since served in many additional roles for the past 33 years.
 Alan understood the true value of Green Mountain’s alternative approach and has been the driving force that has kept the non-diet philosophy front and center as an alternative to the faddism and quick fix promises of diets and dieting.

 Shiri is a Clinical Mental Health Counselor in practice since 2005.
 Always passionate about her work, she takes a holistic approach to support clients in moving to emotional health.
 Shiri complements the philosophy of Green Mountain with her extensive background in working with mindfulness-based approaches to anxiety, binge and emotional eating, and post-traumatic stress.

 Experienced in several fields including group fitness, personal training, and certified as a Fitness Professional and Health Coach through ACSM and ACE.
 Bibiana has a Bachelor of Science degree in Exercise Science.